Google Glass is back, with a new vision

 The latest version, called Glass Enterprise Edition, has been updated to be more lightweight and with better battery life so it can be used by workers throughout the day.
 Google said the price will vary.

-Google's renewed commitment to Glass comes at a time when smartglasses are once again en vogue -- at least in the tech industry.
+The renewed commitment to Glass comes at a time when smartglasses are once again en vogue -- at least in the tech industry.

 Snap (SNAP), the parent company of Snapchat, launched $130 smart sunglasses late last year called Spectacles.
 At one point, people were waiting hours to get their hands on them.